 And since it’s a visual task management tool, Project Central is a great fit for teams that haven’t been trained in project management and project collaboration but still want to excel at projects.

-Similarly to Microsoft Planner, Project Central allows you to:
+Project Central allows you to:

-- Drag & drop to organize tasks
+- Drag and drop to organize tasks.

-- Assign owners to tasks
+- Assign single or multiple owners to tasks.

-- Set start and end dates for tasks
+- Set start and end dates for tasks.

-- Filter between tasks to see open and closed tasks
+- Filter between tasks to see open and closed tasks.

 - Stay in the loop in the Activity Feed.

-Visualize your project’s timeline using Gantt Charts
+4. Visualize your project’s timeline using Gantt Charts

-Gantt charts give you a full view over your project’s timeline, the tasks to be done and when each is due for completion.
+Gantt charts give you a full view of your project’s timeline, the tasks to be done, and when each is due for completion.

 Use Gantt Charts to organize and prioritize your tasks and to gain a complete overview of your project from start to finish.

-Get a Clear View across All Projects in Your Account
+5. Get a Clear View across All Projects in Your Account